 “Shhhh, Shhhh,” Aethel said as she hugged her son, “You don’t have to apologize.
 I should have been the one to protect you in the first place.
 If I hadn’t been caught off guard…” She trailed off, knowing that she would have stood no chance against the three of them, but Aethel wanted to offer her son some comfort.
 He shouldn’t have had to go through this, not after she had worked so hard to give him a home and a decent childhood, even if she couldn’t afford much.
 “But don’t worry.
 Everything’ll be alright.”

 Heartless mongrels the lot of them, she thought as she grabbed his hand and took him behind the counter.
 “Look Craeft, I’ll find us a new home.
 A better one where we don’t have to go through all of this.”
 She said.
 It was a little white lie of course.
-He didn’t need to know that ten thousand Bronze Crowns wouldn’t barely allow her to afford a small home.
+He didn’t need to know that ten thousand bronze crowns would barely allow her to afford a small home.

 “R-really?”
 He asked.
 “Can I even meet some new friends there?”

 “Of course.”
 She hoped he would.
-Being the bastard of a woman like her didn’t lend him much status in the Ascean society, and as such, he had been shunned by the other children.
+Being the bastard of a woman like her didn’t lend him much status in ascean society, and as such, he had been shunned by the other children.
 “Now go pack your stuff, we’ll be leaving in a couple hours.”

 “Ok mom.”
 The sheer defeat in his tone broke her heart, but she couldn’t let that get her down, not with their lives on the line.